coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 With Node installed, we'll want to download the [yarn](https://yarnpkg.com/en/) package manager, since Rails 6 uses it by default.

 ```
-# EC2
+# EC2 ~
 trackerr-user$ curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -
 trackerr-user$ echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list
 trackerr-user$ sudo apt-get update
 trackerr-user$ sudo apt-get install yarn
 ```

 For the purposes of this test, we're going to use SQLite3 as a database, to avoid having to deal with postgres in our sandbox.
 This is a free tier EC2 instance and the Rails 6 beta, so I can't imagine your target here is to set up a production-level app which requires a serious database.
 When we beef up the application in future blog posts, we'll include information about setting up production-ready databases. **Do not use SQLite as a production database**.
+Later posts in this series will cover upgrading to a production ready database.

 ## Install your Rails App on EC2